What is uterine artery embolization?

-- Tell your healthcare provider if you are sensitive to or are allergic to any medicines, latex, tape, or anesthetic drugs (local and general).
+- Tell your healthcare provider if you are sensitive to or are allergic to any medicines, latex, tape, or local and general anesthesia.

 - Tell your healthcare provider if you have had a bleeding disorder.
-Also tell your provider if you are taking blood-thinning medicine (anticoagulant), aspirin, or other medicines that affect blood clotting.
-You may need to stop these medications before the test.
+Also tell your healthcare provider if you are taking blood-thinning medicine (anticoagulant), aspirin, or other medicines that affect blood clotting.
+You may need to stop these medicines before the test.

 - You will be given medicine to help you relax and a local pain medicine at the groin site.